 Step 4: Practice in preparation for the technical interviews

-The best advice we can give for product managers is to practice the type of questions you will see in the technical sessions.
-We compiled a list of 130 product manager technical interview questions from real tech companies, which is a good place to start.
+The best advice we can give is to practice the type of questions you will see in the technical sessions.
+We compiled a list of product manager interview questions from top tech companies, which is a good place to start.

 - Personal taste/experience